 Archive for February, 2013

 Love French nursery design as much as I do?
-Then hop on over to The Baba Blog where I’m showing you how to create this soft, nostalgic look and where to shop for it.
+Then hop on over to My Baba where I’m showing you how to create this soft, nostalgic look and where to shop for it.

 Remember my mantra for nursery design – keep it simple?
 This image exemplifies what I mean by that.
 Of course this is a not real nursery, but you can keep your palette reduced – white with a whisper of grey, natural flooring – and let a feature wall or accent mural behind the cot take centre stage.